fairfield-university-ba-510-spring2019/final-project-you-are-in-the-dental-repository/DataDictionary.md

 **CID** - The numeric identifier of the Catalog_id

-**MID** - Meeting ID, the unique numeric identifier for the time a section meets
+**SCID** - Meeting ID, the unique numeric identifier for the time a section meets

 **Term** - The semester and year a section is offered